 Let’s start learning about this system.

-When you click on the affiliate button then 5 options will be displayed in the drop-down section.
+When you click on the affiliate button then 6 options will be displayed on the screen.

 - Affiliate Settings

 These are the 6 basic required steps that you will need to manage the affiliate/referral commissions.

 1. Overview –